interlock-network/interlock-docs/litepaper/litepaper.md

 gardens.
 Users can create one or more INTER accounts and link them to their various web2 accounts.
 Users can interact with each-other by subscribing, denouncing, and sharing.
-The twist is that all of their interactions are publicly visible and users can customize their feeds and queries in ways that traditional platforms like twitter, tiktok, and google could never allow without destroying their own profitability.
+The twist is that all of their interactions are publicly visible and users can screen their feeds and queries in ways that traditional platforms like twitter, tiktok, and google could never allow without destroying their own profitability.
 We essentially use blockchain to put the user back in control of their own